amaui-org/amaui/docs/public/assets/md/dev/log/use.md

 #### Static log methods

-Do the same as the instance log methods only by creating `AmauiLog` instance with default settings.
+Do the same as the instance log methods only by creating `AmauiLog` instance with default options.

 ##### log